phillipj/liggeran/README.md

 ## Contributing?

+Read the project docs about things like [i18n](i18n.md).

 I'd love for people to contribute, as I only have so much time.
+Here are some of the contributors:

 * [jarib](//github.com/jarib)
 * [sveisvei](//github.com/sveisvei)